brb591/bumper-cars/project-proposal.md

 Agents shall process the camera inputs using neural networks and use ROS for path planning.

-## Related Work

--- Mention any projects that inspired this project; do research about other current solutions that can help you

 ## Team Organization

 * Brian Bauer